Vancouver WCT

-The Vancouver WCT, also known by its sponsored name Rothmans International, was a men's tennis tournament held at the PNE Agrodome in Vancouver, British Columbia, Canada from 1970 to 1973.
+The Vancouver WCT, also known by its sponsored name Rothmans Vancouver International, was a men's tennis tournament held at the PNE Agrodome in Vancouver, British Columbia, Canada from 1970 to 1973.
 The event was part of the WCT Tour and was played in indoor carpet courts.
 The tournament was cancelled in July 1973 due to diminishing interest and decreasing attendance.